shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/28_System_Design/system-design.md

     - `Amazon` E-commerce search results uses merge sort in sort by.
     - `Facebook friend suggestions` uses mergesort for user prefrence data & friend recommendations.

+- **Quicksort :-**

+  Quick sort works are simple logic where an element is sorted already if left elements are smaller than it & right elements are greater than it.

+  We choose pivot from start, end or random element in array we find the position of pivot according to above logic & when we get right position of pivot we move to it & we run same algorithm recursively on left & right part of array.

+  - Its very fast until we hit the worst case scenario of `O(n^2)` due to poor choice of pivot.
+  - Quite complex implementation & algorithm
+  - Can be alternative to Quicksort.

+- **Bubble sort  :-**

+  In the bubble sort we start from first element, we compare it with next element & swap it in sorted order and we continue this until array is fully sorted.

+  - Extremely inefficient algorithm  with `O(n^2)` complexity.
+  - Simplest sorting algorithm in understanding & implementation.
+  - Not efficient algorithm for huge amount of data.

+`Note :- If have massive amount of data merge sort or else we can go for quicksort but its hard to distribute it.`